kipkurui/drug_design_workshop/README.md

 All content of this repo is released under the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode)

 ## Acknowledgement
-We hereby acknowledge the funding for this project from [KENNET Mini-grants]().
+We acknowledge the funding for this project from [KENNET Mini-grants]().

 ## Contributors